DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Fixed: HIG only made "state0.png" (really the last state) plus state0.svg.png (actual state0) instead of the state images it should.
 		- InkScape v1.3 (2023-07) had a bug affecting batch export.
 Fixed in later versions.
 The HIG works w/ the standalone v1.2.1 install.
 	- Tweaked the dialog GUI and several settings' names for the HIG, to hopefully be a little more descriptive.
 	- Reworked Ext-tap DK layers.
-The URL and BBC tags weren't universally useful, somewhat unintuitive and better solved as sequences anyway.
+		- The URL and BBC tags weren't universally useful, somewhat unintuitive and better solved as sequences anyway.
-		- Still not happy with symbols for these layers, due to ToM timing.
-The only symbol kept for now is the hard-to-reach exclamation mark.
-		- Instead, added Ctrl+W/S/etc shortcuts, and moved some old shortcuts around.
 		- Added WheelUp/Dn to Ext-tap, on the same keys as on Ext (Cmk W/R).
 Moves on Cmk: `Cap` Pp → Ll, `^w` Ww → Pp, `w³?` L → U.
 			- This is handy for scrolling (web) pages, in conjunction with the other Ext/Ext-Tap MouseWheel and PgUp/Dn mappings.
+		- The NEIO `!,.?` Ext-tap mappings were unused: They work a lot better on CoDeKey due to Ext-tap ToM timing issues.
+			- Considered something arrow-based like Ctrl(+Shift)+Arrows/Delete, but none of it felt really useful.
+			- Kept `!` for now, as it's the most unaccessible symbol.
+Moved `^a #e #i +↓` etc around, added `⌫ʷ` and left less accessible keys empty.
 	- Reworked Single-Entry key mapping.
 In addition to `vk|vkey` and `sc|skey|system`, `--|disabled` disables a key and `<>|unmapped` leaves it alone.
 		- The main purpose of `Unmapped` is to allow an Override file such as `Layout_Override.ini` to instruct EPKL to leave a key untouched.
 		- Added a `Single-Entry` mapping type in the KeyMapper, with these four "Map to..." flavors.